 Food options (i.e. stores that offer loose items which you can put, unpackaged, into your own BYO bags/containers)

-- Bin Inn Thames, 707 Pollen St, Thames – offers a wide array of dried food in bulk (including, but not limited to, nuts, seeds, cereals, grains, flours, and legumes), a range of spices, liquid foods (including vinegars, oils and syrups), and sweets and treats.
+- Bin Inn Thames, 707 Pollen St, Thames – offers a wide array of dried food in bulk (including, but not limited to, nuts, seeds, cereals, grains, flours, and legumes), a range of spices, liquid foods (including vinegars, oils and syrups), sweets and treats, and items essential for zero waste living, such as baking soda, salt and other specialty baking/cooking goods.
 They also have a peanut butter extruder, just BYO jar!
+All Bin Inn stores around New Zealand are currently offering 5% discount when you bring your own containers!

 - Thames Organic Shop, 736 Pollen St, Thames – stocks Trade Aid’s chocolate and coffee range which comes in home compostable packaging.
 Rather than having bulk bins, Thames Organic Shop repackages their bulk wholefoods into cellophane packaging, which is home compostable.
 However, they may be amenable to refilling your BYO bags/containers out the back, as they keep their bulk supplies on site.
 So just ask!